A Stereoscopic method of verifying Apollo lunar surface images

 Fig. 17.
 Lunar Topophotomap of Rima Hadley, Apollo 15.
 Green dot marks the photo sessions site.

-The topophotomap (Fig. 17) shows that the opposite slope is over 1 km away, the depth is 300 metres, and it is 7 kms to Rima Hadley bow.
+The topophotomap (Fig. 17) shows that the opposite slope is over 1 km away, the depth is 300 metres, and it is 7 kms to the turn on Rima Hadley brow (green arrow, added July 2017).
 It is impossible to excavate an artificial canyon of similar size.
 Therefore, if fakery was involved, the opposite slope would have to be ‘painted’ or have a length of several tens of metres, simulating a lunar landscape.
 On the other hand, if the photographs are genuine, the parallax analysis will show that the distances correspond to the actual lunar surroundings, confirming the NASA record.

 Horizontal stereoscopic effect